Maltob03/MaltobKit/content/docs/CoreData/index.md

 ```

-As you can see we declare the controller that we have build before and with the dot modifier is possible to connect the Controller to the View
+In the code above, we declare the persistenceController and connect it to the view using the .environment modifier.

 ## Import the database into SwiftUI file

-Imagine that we want to display all our entities into a list, so we need a view that is connected to the database and display all the items.
-First see the code and then try to understend how it works:
+Suppose we want to display the entities in a list.
+We need a view connected to the database that can fetch and display the items.
+Consider the following code:

 ```swift
 import SwiftUI